8 Best Travel Mugs For Coffee reviewed.

 The Contigo Autoseal West Loop is a sleek vacuum-insulated tumbler/travel mug that can brighten any morning commute, no matter what your mode of transport may be.
 The Contigo West Loop stainless steel mug can keep your drink warm for up to 5 hours.

 The main attraction of this stainless steel mug, though, is its lid design.
 You can’t get much better than this: the West Loop has a easy-clean lid that helps prevents spills and leaks.
 The lid seals automatically once closed, and the mug can easily be kept in your bag, letting it double as a water bottle for trips to the gym.
 It can be opened completely for cleaning and is for dishwasher-cleaning.
 It’s designed to fit the average car’s cup holder.
 Because you only need one hand to open the lid, it’s a good choice for drivers as well.

 This travel tumbler is available in 16-ounce and 20-ounce capacities.

 - Keeps your coffee warm for hours

 - Easy to burn yourself if you overfill the mug or don’t wait for the coffee to cool

-The CamelBak Forge travel mug is a great option for cyclists.
+The CamelBak Forge travel mug is one of the best travel mugs for cyclists.
 This vacuum insulated travel mug is made of double walled stainless steel and will keep your drink hot for long.
 Even as a 16-ounce mug, the Forge remains compact.
 It has a finger carry loop, which makes it easy to carry on bike trips.

 The Forge has a well-engineered lid which is easy to open with one hand.
 After use, it can be removed and washed in the dishwasher.
 It also has an “impact cap” on the bottom preventing damage if you drop the mug, so you don’t have to worry about breaking it on the move.
 A great way to transport hot or cold coffee, fast.

 Read our full review of the Camelbak Forge.